 Meaning, simply, "Daniel McCarthy and Brigid Kelliher, of Ballyboher, are joined in matrimony; witnesses, Cornelius Buckley, Margaret Hennessy."

-In the 1950s and early 1960s, the National Library of Ireland carried out a project to microfilm the surviving Catholic parish registers of the entire island.
-Out of 1153 sets of registers, this project covered 1066.
-Among the parishes whose records it does not include are: Rathlin Island (Co.
-Antrim), Crossgar (Co.
-Down); Clonfert, Fahy, Clonbern (Co.
-Galway); Killorglin (Co.
-Kerry); Kilmeena (Co.
-Mayo); Rathcore & Rathmolyon (Co, Meath); and the Dublin city and county parishes of Clontarf, Naul, Sandyford, and Santry.
-Almost all of these appear to have registers earlier than 1880 in local custody.
-In addition, the parishes of St John's (Sligo town), Cappawhite (Co.
-Tipperary) and Waterford city have registers held locally which are fuller than those microfilmed by the Library.
+In the 1950s and early 60s the National Library of Ireland carried out a project to microfilm the surviving Roman Catholic parish registers of the entire island up to 1880.
+Microfilming of the few parishes missed by this project took place again in the late 1990s and early 2000s, and the cut-off year for these registers was set at 1900.
+Among the very few parishes still not covered are Rathllin Island (Co.
+Antrim), Killorglin (Co.
+Kerry), Kilmeena (Co.
+Mayo), Rathcore and Rathmolyon (Co.
+Meath) and the Dublin city and county parishes of Clontarf, Naul and Santry.
+All of these have registers earlier than 1880 in local custody.
+The parishes of St John's (Sligo town), Cappawhite (Co.
+Tipperary), Kiltoghart (Carrick-on-Shannon), Roscommon town and the city of Waterford are among those with reigsters held locally that are fuller than those microfilmed by the library.
+Comparative listings of years covered are in the map listings and county source lists.
+All the NLI microfilms are now available for public research at the NLI sub-site registers.nli.ie.
+The information they record has been transcribed by Ancestry.com and FindMyPast.
+On FindMyPast research is free after registration.

 A separate microfilming project was carried out by the Public Record Office of Northern Ireland for the six counties under its jurisdiction.
 The results are generally identical to the National Library copies, although in some cases PRONI has used a later cut-off date.